brentwilder/isofit/README.md

 ## Change log

+- 25 September 2026: Uploaded broadband albedo tower data for use as a benchmark

 - 22 September 2026: ISOFIT PR-1035, water vapor patch for presolve

 - 21 September 2026: Update AOD prior to 0.05 +/- 0.005.
 Bring in fsnow, grain size, cosi, water vapor heuristics prior to OE for small speed/stability gain.
 Decrease ftol from 0.01 to 1e-7 (19 spectra/sec/core).